SKorchinskiy/Face-Detector/README.md

 - **Jest and Testing Library** *as tools for testing User Interface for consistency*
 - **Clarifai API** *as a RPC ([remote procedure call](https://en.wikipedia.org/wiki/Remote_procedure_call#:~:text=RPC%20is%20a%20request%E2%80%93response,the%20application%20continues%20its%20process.)) service for image processing*
 - **ImgBB** *as a service to store images*

+> [!TIP]
+> Images can be saved in the database using base64 string.
+However, I've decided to save them on the remote service to save memory.
+In addition, when using cloud services like AWS, they have services like S3 ([Simple Storage Service](https://aws.amazon.com/s3/)) which in this case can be used as image storage.

 ## Project Structure